-Talking to Kids About Race empowers parents, childcare providers, and educators of young children with an understanding of racial attitudes in early childhood development and techniques for talking to kids about race through a research-based, comprehensive workshop.
+Children begin the development of racial attitudes at a very young age.
+Research shows that as early as six months, babies are beginning to sort out differences in skin color.
+Talking to Kids About Race empowers parents, childcare providers, and educators of young children with an understanding of racial attitudes in early childhood development and provides tools for creating change through a research-based, comprehensive workshops.

 Recently featured on Michigan Radio's Seeking Change broadcast, Program Director, Sarah Salguera speaks to the importance engaging young kids. listen now...